Frequently Asked Questions

 All regular season games dating back to 2002.
 Postseason is not included for now.

-How are these probabilities calculated?
+How are the probabilities calculated?

 The probabilities are determined by a machine learning model that prices in the returning champion's stats, current round and questions remaining, daily doubles remaining on the board, which player has control of the board, current scores, and in-game player statistics.